Amy Wright (basketball): Coaching career

 Wright began her coaching career at South Florida as an assistant coach after serving as director of basketball operations for one season.
 She also had stints as an assistant coach at Western Kentucky, Cleveland State, Arizona State, and Texas A&M prior to being named the associate head coach at Oklahoma prior to the start of the 2021–22 season.

 Wright was named the head coach at Long Beach State on April 17, 2023.
+She finished with a 36–57 record at Long Beach State, as she left after the 2025–2026 season to take a role as the associate head coach at Alabama.